Princes Risborough railway station: Facilities

-The ticket office is staffed for most of the day Monday to Friday and on Sundays.
-On Saturdays the ticket office is staffed from the morning until early afternoon.
+The ticket office is staffed for most of the day on weekdays and on Sundays; on Saturdays, the ticket office is staffed from the morning until early afternoon.

 There are two self-service ticket machines located just outside the station for use by passengers when the ticket office is closed or busy.
 There are also departure screens located on all three platforms and inside the waiting room.

-The station has a waiting room, toilet facilities and step free access to all parts of the station: passengers reach platform 3 via lifts at either end of the footbridge.
+The station has a waiting room, toilet facilities and step free access to all parts of the station; passengers reach platform 3 via lifts at either end of the footbridge.
 There is also a café.